determined-ai/determined/docs/setup-cluster/on-prem/options/linux-packages.rst

 Install PostgreSQL using ``apt`` or ``yum``
 -------------------------------------------

 #.
-Install PostgreSQL.
-Version 10 and later is supported.
+Install PostgreSQL 14 or later.

    **Debian Distributions**